Mark Brnovich: Google data privacy

 In 2018, The Washington Post reported that Brnovich was investigating Google for its alleged practice of recording users' tracking data even after a user opted out of the location tracking function.
 The investigation was reportedly launched following a 2018 Associated Press article titled "Google tracks your movements, like it or not," which detailed how users are led to believe Google provided users the ability to actually disable their location history.
 Google told users that "with Location History off, the places you go are no longer stored."
 The Associated Press reported that this statement was false and that even with location history turned off, Google continues to collect location information through other settings and uses that information to sell ads.

 In May 2020, the Arizona Attorney General's Office sued Google, alleging consumer fraud in connection with alleged user privacy violations.
-The state alleges that Google violated Arizona consumer protection laws by creating Android operating systems that deceived "opt-out" users into believing their personal data is being protected and thereby enriched its advertising revenue.
+The state alleged that Google violated Arizona consumer protection laws by creating Android operating systems that deceived "opt-out" users into believing their personal data is being protected and thereby enriched its advertising revenue.

 Health care

-Brnovich opposes the Affordable Care Act (ACA) and has signed on to lawsuits seeking to invalidate the law.
-Brnovich has argued that the ACA is "deceptive, ineffective and eventually unconstitutional."
+Brnovich opposed the Affordable Care Act (ACA) and signed on to lawsuits seeking to invalidate the law.
+Brnovich argued that the ACA is "deceptive, ineffective and eventually unconstitutional."